 HARTING core competencies help other companies in OWL

-HARTING will continue to press ahead with digitisation, as Board Chairman Philip Harting made clear.
-Individual subsidiaries of the technology group also benefit from the innovative digitisation solutions and the HARTING brand.
+HARTING will continue to press ahead with digitalisation, as Board Chairman Philip Harting made clear.
+Individual subsidiaries of the technology group also benefit from the innovative digitalisation solutions and the HARTING brand.
 For example, HARTING Applied Technologies fabricated a production system used to produce BERNSTEIN safety switches that was handed over in August at the BERNSTEIN production site in Hille-Hartum.
 HARTING Applied Technologies is a recognised specialist in custom machine manufacturing, as underscored by the renewed "Excellence in Production" award in November.
 Applied Technologies won the award for the third time in a row.

 "With our expertise in the area of connectivity, infrastructure and mechanical engineering, we help other medium-sized companies in the region Ostwestfalen-Lippe to become even more efficient and productive," Harting emphasised.
-HARTING Systems, a specialist in sales systems and vending machines in the retail sector (retail stores and petrol stations), also benefits from digitisation and know-how within the technology group.
+HARTING Systems, a specialist in sales systems and vending machines in the retail sector (retail stores and petrol stations), also benefits from digitalisation and know-how within the technology group.
 At the "EuroCIS" trade fair in February, HARTING Systems presented innovative, digital solutions used in products sales.

 E-mobility a future market